What is AI in banking?

 How banks prioritize AI use cases for business value

-You can't do everything at once.
-Smart banks pick use cases based on value and complexity.
-Start with high-impact, low-complexity projects.
+Smart banks prioritize AI use cases based on value and complexity.
+Start with high-impact, low-complexity projects that prove value in 90 days.

 Data availability: Do you have clean, accessible data for this problem?